0z-cloud/vx/ansible/README.md

         ```{{ ansible_root }}/\!_stand-minimal.sh {{ ansible_environment }} {{ product_name }} USERNAME PASS {{ NOWAIT }} {{ TYPE_OF_RUN }} {{ cloud_type }}```

-* A little example of commands which runned step by step for setup a simple cloud, getted by wrapper.
+* A little example of commands which ran step by step for setup a simple cloud, got by wrapper.

     1. Creating VMs: